EFootball PES 2020: Celtic

-Celtic first appeared as a licensed club in PES 2019 and have renewed their contract with Konami for the 2021 Season Update.
+Celtic reappeared as a licensed club in PES 2019 and have renewed their contract with Konami for the 2021 Season Update.
 This means players will have full access to their kits, emblem, players, and stadium.

 Game modes

 Included for the first time in the PES series, there is a new game mode called Matchday Mode.
 Players around the world will help their team to glory one match at a time in the new Matchday mode.
 Konami will choose an important match or derby game each week, players will then be able to decide which team they want to represent on Matchday.

 Master League has also received a number of revamps, most notably containing a story-like progression, with all-new cutscenes taking place in staff meetings, training sessions or press conferences, as well as objectives to be accomplished based on replies given by the player on those cutscenes.

 Data Pack 7 was released on 4 June 2020.
 The update was related to UEFA Euro 2020 and the content included the official kits and player likenesses for all 55 officially licensed UEFA teams.
 The update also included 5 out of 11 venues of the tournament, as well as the official match ball.
+This is also the last PES to have the UEFA Euro and UEFA license altogether.